ScilifelabDataCentre/RDM-guidelines/content/topics/research-involving-human-data.md

 ### Data Processing

 <!-- what is meant / definition; storage & analysis by other than the controller requires agreement -->
-All processing of personal data must comply with the [Principles relating to processing of personal data](/topics/gdpr-legal-reference/#gdpr-principles) in the GDPR.
+All processing of personal data must comply with the [Principles relating to processing of personal data - Article 5](https://gdpr-info.eu/art-5-gdpr/) in the GDPR.
+According to these principles, to process personal data, the controller must:

+* Identify the **[legal basis](#legal-basis-for-processing-personal-data)** for data processing *before it starts*
+* Inform in a transparent and honest way
+* Decide the **purpose** and stick to it
+* Only collect data that is needed
+* Not collect more data than necessary
+* Not use data for another incompatible purpose
+* [Erase](/topics/gdpr-ethical-review-glossary/#data-erasure--retention) data when no longer needed (there might be exemptions to this for research data)
+* Ensure that data is correct and updated
+* Protect collected data – confidential and intact

+And be able to **demonstrate** that the GDPR is followed.

 #### Agreements

 <!-- Data processing agreement, data transfer agreement, data access agreement -->
-* A Data Processing Agreement is needed when a Processor (someone from a different university than the controller) is processing the data (e.g. storing or analysing) on behalf of the Controller.
+* A Data Processing Agreement is needed when a Processor (someone from a different university than the controller) is processing the data (e.g. storing or analysing) on behalf of the controller.
 <!-- * A Data Transfer Agreement is needed when... -->
 <!-- * A Data Access Agreement is needed when... -->

 #### Responsibilities <!-- controller versus processor -->

-As a Controller you should:
+As a controller you should:
 * Ensure that data processing agreements are established when needed.
 * Ensure that all Processors are informed on what can and cannot be done to the data.
 * Ensure that all processing is done in a compute environment with a suitable level of security, e.g. [Bianca at Uppmax](http://www.uppmax.uu.se/support/user-guides/bianca-user-guide/).

 As a Processor you should:
-* Only handle the data according to the instructions from the Controller.
+* Only handle the data according to the instructions from the controller.
-* In the case of a [data breach](/topics/gdpr-legal-reference/#data-breach), accidental or otherwise, immediatly report the incident to the Controller.
+* In the case of a [data breach](/topics/gdpr-ethical-review-glossary/#personal-data-breach), accidental or otherwise, immediately report the incident to the controller.

 ### Data Protection Impact Assessment (DPIA)